The steps required to register your business may vary depending on business structure and industry. Most businesses can expect to:

 Register for New Jersey Tax & Employer Purposes

-All businesses must register your for state taxes with the New Jersey Department of Taxation’s Division of Revenue & Enterprise Services (DORES) to provide information that will let the state determine the taxes and employer contributions for which you may be responsible.
+All businesses must register for state taxes with the New Jersey Department of Taxation’s Division of Revenue & Enterprise Services (DORES) to provide information that will let the state determine the taxes and employer contributions for which you may be responsible.
 Failure to register your business will result in penalties and fees on taxes owed to the State of New Jersey.

 Before you complete this form, make sure you have: